Technigo/project-cluedo/code/README.md

 ## The problem

-javaScript
+Invoking the right functions to pick (generate) a murderer, a room or a weapon.
+Storing info in objects and arrays.
+Visually see the chosen cards in the browser, and resetting the cards solving it all with JavaScript, Html and Css.

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Followed every step of the exercise, making sure every step worked before I went to the next one, console log and showning in the browser.
+If I had more time, I would like to work on the Css design and adding more futures to the interactivity.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Netlifylink: